BilalM04/BlackJack/README.md

 To run the Black Jack Card Game locally, follow these steps:

-1. Download the `Black Jack.zip` file from the repository.
+1. Download the `Blackjack.zip` file from the repository.

 2. Unzip the contents of the file.